 Rate Limits

-Rate limits are applied at the account level across all API keys belonging to the same account, measured over a rolling time window.
+Rate limits are evaluated at the account level across all API keys for that account (within each scope described above).

 Yes No Request Under limit?
-Process 429 RATE_LIMIT_EXCEEDED Response
+Process 429 — see error docs Response

 HTTP/1.1 429 Too Many Requests